ohsu-comp-bio/drake-demo/README.md

 gender.
 We don't necessarily see any clustering, but it highlights some of the features of Drake!

+Take a look at `Drakefile` to see how the workflow is implemented.

 The workflow is represented as:

 ![graph](http://i.imgur.com/wrFZEJC.png)